-The net proceeds were used for the acquisition of 13 Marriott Courtyard hotels.
+The net proceeds of the Series B Bond Offering were used for the acquisition of 13 Marriott Courtyard hotels.

 The balance of this section included in "Series B Bonds" is a requirement of the Israeli Security Authority as part of the MD&A disclosure rules.